umbauschool/umbauschool.github.io/index.md

 ## Studio Shenandoah

 **Staunton, Virginia, USA** / Studio Shenandoah is a permanent studio and open design education program that will take place in fall and spring and will include a series of public workshops, lectures and discussions and a long-term studio design project, _Staunton Werkbund._

-_2019 fall session full_
+_2020 spring session full_
-**2020 spring session open**
+**2020 fall session open**

 <a class="btn" href="mailto:info@umbauschool.org?subject=Studio Shenandoah Inquiry">Request info</a>